I love Valentine’s Day. I know it’s kind of a stupid, manufactured holiday, but I can’t help myself. I love love.

 I’ve lived too long believing that being single means being alone.
 But it’s simply not true.
 I don’t think that happiness is the pinnacle of a life well lived.
 Maybe it is for Don Draper, but have you seen Mad Men?
 He’s clearly searching for a “happiness” that he will never find in romantic affairs or professional success.
 When I heard that line in the show, it morphed and translated into this:

-“The only thing keeping you from living a full life in Christ is the belief that you’re alone.”
+“The only thing keeping you from living a full life is the belief that you’re alone.”